 This course provides students with a basic knowledge of conflict theory, as well as an introductory understanding of conflict resolution skills.
-Students will gain a framework for bringing biblical counsel and resolution to conflict situations at home, work, and the Church.
+Students will gain a framework for bringing biblical counsel

 P4555 Family & Marriage Counselling 3

 This course explores the biblical teaching on family and marriage and considers the importance of family as a foundational biblical and social institution.
 With the goal of building healthy families, students will develop assessment and counselling skills, as well as become familiar with professional resources available when referrals are necessary.
 Prerequisite: P3545 Counselling Skills